 The answer, as I read it, is an unsatisfying “yes and no.” The situations above are all major factors in the novel’s timeline, and when addressed, they make for interesting historical thought experiments.
 Turtledove also does a good job detailing how one year less of military-industrial build-up and technological advancement, on both sides of the conflict, might have affected the course of events.

 Also, be forewarned, since again the packaging fails to do so: this is the beginning of a series.
 I was rather expecting it this time, and in light of the vastness of the undertaking it didn’t surprise me.
-I’m not saying the future volumes might not realize some of the intriguing possibilities of the scenario – the broader historical story of the book, once parsed from the tedious narrative, is still pretty interesting – but I doubt I will be discovering that firsthand.
-For me, Hitler’s War succeeds only as a thought experiment, but it’s not a very entertaining novel.
+I’m not saying the future volumes might not realize some of the intriguing possibilities of the scenario; the broader historical story of the book, once parsed from the tedious narrative, is still pretty interesting.
+But I doubt I will be discovering that firsthand.
+For me, Hitler’s War succeeds as a thought experiment, but it’s not a very entertaining novel.